Trisdoan/Ecommerce_Marketing_Analytics/README.md

-## 3. still gsearch, dive into nonbrand, pull monthly sessions and orders split by device type ?
+## 3. Still on gsearch, dive into nonbrand, pull monthly sessions and orders split by device type ?

 ### Steps:
 - Use **CTE** and **RANK()** to rank order by each customers